Arriving in Tarifa

 I arrived at my Airbnb in Anglet, a stylish ground-floor apartment with a private terrace, secure parking, and modern coastal décor.
 Think warm lighting, soft neutrals, and bohemian touches that make it feel instantly like home.

-Anglet has this calm, quietly cool energy with wide beaches, independent surf shops, and locals who seem to have mastered the art of balance.
+Anglet has this quietly cool energy with wide beaches, independent surf shops, and locals who seem to have mastered the art of balance.
 It’s coastal living with a creative edge.
 The perfect last French stop before I head into Spain.

 Friday.
 Arrival in Anglet